Putumayo World Music Collections

 "Formed in the late 1970s, Ancient Future coined the term 'world fusion music' to describe its use of Indian, African, Balinese, and other musical traditions within a contemporary framework.
 The group's founder, guitarist Matthew Montfort, became fascinated by North Indian classical music during his college years, prompting him to travel to Java, Bali, China, and elsewhere in Asia to study the intricacies of centuries-old musical traditions."

 Ancient Future's contribution to this CD features 100% organic loop-free rhythm tracks recorded live.
-The Asian Fusion Dance Ensemble variation of Ancient Future is available to perform at Asian Underground dance events to support the release.
+The Asian Fusion Dance Ensemble variation of Ancient Future is available to perform at Asian Underground dance events.
 Mix tracks by the Yoshida Brothers, Nitin Sawhney, Deepak Chopra, Blue Asia featuring Yoichi Ikeda, Bali Lounge, Nataraj XT, Prem Joshua, Biddu Orchestra, Manish Vyas, and Xcultures featuring Marisa Kosugi are also included.

 Ancient Future's contribution features 100% organic loop-free beats played by master musicians, making an interesting contrast to the programmed beats that are a prominent trend of the Asian Underground movement today.
 This reggae version of a Vietnamese folk song was recorded in 1992 for Ancient Future's seventh release, Asian Fusion.